ibm-cloud-docs/vpc/vpn-limitations.md

 * An {{site.data.keyword.cloud_notm}} static, route-based VPN does not support a Cisco ASAv peer device.
 ASAv traffic zones do not support virtual tunnel interfaces.
 ECMP over multiple interfaces is also not supported.
 Request and response traffic between Cisco ASAv and {{site.data.keyword.cloud_notm}} VPN for VPC that travel through different tunnels might be dropped.
 A single tunnel configuration works, but traffic is disrupted during maintenance events, or other single member outages.
 * Peer subnets of a VPN gateway connection cannot overlap.
 * VPN gateways are supported as the next hop only in the same VPC as the source prefix in the custom routing table.
 Selecting a VPN gateway as the next hop of a different zone than the source prefix does not work.
-Though the custom route table might allow you to select this configuration, it is not supported.
+Though the custom routing table might allow you to select this configuration, it is not supported.
 * An {{site.data.keyword.cloud_notm}} static, route-based VPN does not support redundant peer devices that are associated with the same set of peer networks.
 For each peer network, VPC allows only one custom route by using a VPN connection as the next hop.
 Therefore, all traffic to the designated peer network must be routed through the single peer device that is specified in the VPN connection that is used in the static route.

 ![Redundant peers use case](images/vpn-redundant-peer.png)